vincenzoarena/live-coding/mar/29-03/exercises/algorithm.md

     2. sum it to the latest even number I've just found on my list
     3. write the result on my piece of paper
     4. I cross the previous value for the sum
-5. I move to the next number in the list and repet from step 3 until I reach the last number
+5. I move to the next number in the list and repeat from step 3 until I reach the last number